-For most of us, PMS doesn’t really interfere with our daily lives.
-Sure, we might feel a little bit more sensitive than usual and have to keep a bottle of pain meds close by, but for the most part, we can still go to school or work or participate in our extracurriculars.
+For most people, PMS doesn’t really interfere with their daily lives.
+Sure, they might feel a little bit more sensitive than usual and have to keep a bottle of pain meds close by, but for the most part, they can still go to school or work or participate in extracurriculars.

-For some people, however, PMS symptoms can be super aggressive and really take a hold on their lives.
-At least 3-5% of people with periods experience something called Premenstrual Dysphoric Disorder, which mimics the symptoms of major depression.
+Some people, however, can experience severe premenstrual syndrome that can be super aggressive and really take a hold on their lives.
+At least 3-5% of people with periods experience something called Premenstrual Dysphoric Disorder, a severe PMS that mimics the symptoms of major depression.

-How do I know if I have PMDD?
+How do I know if my teen has PMDD?

-According to the Cleveland Clinic, PMDD is diagnosed when at least five of the following symptoms occur seven to 10 days before your period starts, and go away within a few days after you start it.
+According to the Cleveland Clinic, PMDD is diagnosed when at least five of the following premenstrual symptoms occur seven to 10 days before their period starts, and go away within a few days after they start it.
+These PMDD symptoms include:

 Further reading: Does caffeine help period cramps?